Itamar-Horowitz/recaptcha-v2-decryption/README.md

 ## Dataset

-The dataset used was taken from Kaggle, containing 40,022 images across 11 different categories.
-The dataset was split into 70% for training, and 15% each for validation and testing.
-Additionally, normalization procedures were applied to the features, and images were scaled to 100x100 pixels.
+The dataset utilized for this project was sourced from Kaggle and includes 40,022 images categorized into 11 distinct classes relevant to ReCAPTCHA challenges.
+We organized the dataset into training, validation, and testing sets, allocating 70% for training, 15% for validation, and 15% for testing.
+Normalization procedures were applied to ensure that features followed a normal distribution, and images were resized to 98x98 pixels to match the input requirements of our models.

-Here is a glance at our dataset:
+Below is an overview of our dataset distribution:

 | Class          | Train | Validation | Test | Total |
 |----------------|-------|------------|------|-------|